dianatduong/Hike-Haven/README.md

 # Hike Haven

-**Idea:** Hiking Trail Search App

-An app designed with safety in mind, providing essential information to ensure a safe and enjoyable outdoor adventure, whether embarking on a solo journey or exploring with friends.
+A hiking trail search app designed with safety in mind, providing essential information to ensure a safe and enjoyable outdoor adventure, whether embarking on a solo journey or exploring with friends.

-**MVP Features:**
+### MVP Features
 * Explore trails by State
 * API to all the National Parks
 * API to Unsplash Images